Do you know what your doctor’s prescribing?

 • Why should I be my own advocate? | 3:32

-• What questions to ask my doctor? | 4:08
+• What questions should I ask my doctor? | 4:08

 Take control of your health.
 Ask questions about the benefits and dangers of opioids and do your own research.
-Your doctor doesn’t want to see you become addicted either, but it’s up to you to be your own advocate. –>
+Your doctor doesn’t want to see you become addicted either, but it’s up to you to be your own advocate.

 Resources for healthcare providers